Bill Crawford (gridiron football)

-William Crawford (born July 17, 1937) is a Canadian-born former American football offensive lineman who played in the National Football League (NFL).
+William Crawford (born July 17, 1937) is a Canadian former professional football offensive lineman who played in the National Football League (NFL).
 Crawford played CIS football for the UBC Thunderbirds.
 After graduation in 1960, he signed with the New York Giants.
-He played four games for them and became one of the first U Sports players to play in the NFL.
+He played four games for the Giants and became one of the first U Sports players to compete in the NFL.